axekar/Demodigi/Utilities/README.md

 `IS_access_script`: Script for the routine task of renewing access to the module `IT-säkerhet` for users who have lost it for some reason

-`IS_kickout_script`: Script for inactivating every user on the module `IT-säkerhet`.
-Obviously, this is not a routine task and should only be used if you are really, really sure that you know what you are doing.

 `Obsolete`: Directory containing code that we no longer expect to need